elastic/kibana/docs/development/plugins/data/server/kibana-plugin-plugins-data-server.indexpattern.intervalname.md

 ## IndexPattern.intervalName property

+> Warning: This API is now obsolete.
+>
-Deprecated. used by time range index patterns
+> Deprecated. used by time range index patterns
+>

 <b>Signature:</b>